Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Results

-The cluster reliability exhibited the opposite trend as the cluster signal and increased with $\Delta_{H}^{E}$ (Fig.~\ref{f:decoding_intuition_model}C).
-For small $\Delta_{H}^{E}$, spontaneous cluster dynamics are slow and inflexible (Fig.~\ref{f:mean_field_vs_sims}D-G) and only a fraction of all clusters activate in a fixed time window (Fig.~\ref{f:activeClusters_targeted_nontargeted}D).
-Because stimuli are not strong enough to completely override the ongoing dynamics, the same is true during evoked dynamics.
-In consequence, only a fraction of all targeted clusters become activated in response to stimulation, and sometimes non-targeted clusters fail to deactivate (Fig.~\ref{f:activeClusters_targeted_nontargeted}E).
-This results in inconsistent activation of targeted clusters and low cluster reliability (Fig.~\ref{f:decoding_intuition_model}A Left).
-At intermediate $\Delta_{H}^{E}$, cluster dynamics become faster and more malleable (Fig.~\ref{f:mean_field_vs_sims}D--G) and a larger fraction of clusters can spontaneously activate in a fixed time window (Fig.~\ref{f:activeClusters_targeted_nontargeted}D).
-In consequence, stimuli can more dependably activate targeted clusters (Fig.~\ref{f:activeClusters_targeted_nontargeted}B), and the the cluster reliability increases (Fig.~\ref{f:decoding_intuition_model}A Middle).
-The slight increase in the cluster reliability at larger $\Delta_{H}^{E}$ is driven by an overall increase in the number of clusters that transiently activate during the decoding window (Fig.~\ref{f:activeClusters_targeted_nontargeted}D).
-However, it is difficult to estimate the reliability in this regime, because the boundary between activated and inactivated states is less well-defined.
+The cluster reliability, in contrast, increased from low to moderate arousal, and then slightly decreased at high arousal (Fig.~\ref{f:decoding_intuition_model}C).
+At low arousal, spontaneous cluster dynamics are slow and inflexible and only a fraction of all clusters activate in a fixed time window.
+Because stimuli are not strong enough to completely override the ongoing dynamics, only a fraction of all targeted clusters become activated in response to stimulation, and sometimes non-targeted clusters fail to deactivate.
+This results in inconsistent activation of targeted clusters and low cluster reliability at low arousal (Fig.~\ref{f:decoding_intuition_model}A Left).
+As arousal increases, cluster dynamics are more malleable and a larger fraction of clusters activate in a fixed time window.
+These effects drive the increase in cluster reliability at moderate arousal (Fig.~\ref{f:decoding_intuition_model}A Middle).
+At very high arousal, non-targeted clusters are not as strongly suppressed (relative to the amount that targeted clusters are activated), which leads to the slight decrease in cluster reliability (Fig.~\ref{f:decoding_intuition_model}A Right); however, it is difficult to estimate reliability at high arousal because the distinction between active and inactive clusters is not well-defined.

-The variations in the cluster signal and reliability together provide intuition for the inverted-U shape of the decoding performance (Fig.~\ref{f:decoding_model}E).
-For intermediate $\Delta_{H}^{E}$, both the signal and reliability are relatively high (Fig.~\ref{f:decoding_intuition_model}B-C).
-In this optimal regime, the decoding performance is maximal.
-For both lower and higher $\Delta_{H}^{E}$, either the reliability or signal drops significantly, leading to worse performance.
-The key insight is that the arousal modulation affects both the overall strength and consistency of cluster activation patterns, which combine to determine the efficacy with which stimuli are encoded.
+The variations in cluster signal and reliability provide intuition for the inverted-U behavior of neural stimulus discriminability.
+At intermediate arousal, both the signal and reliability are relatively high (Fig.~\ref{f:decoding_intuition_model}B,C).
+In this optimal regime, stimulus discriminability is maximal.
+For both lower and higher arousal, either the reliability or signal drop substantially, and discriminability is worse.
+The key insight is that the arousal modulation affects both the overall strength and consistency of cluster activation patterns, which combine to determine how well the responses to different stimuli can be distinguished.